What is a Musical Instrument Repairer or Tuner?

 Are there Musical Instrument Repairers and Tuners education requirements?

-How Long Does it Take to Become a Musical Instrument Repairer or Tuner?
+What work experience do I need to become a Musical Instrument Repairer or Tuner?

 Where do Musical Instrument Repairers and Tuners Work?